Why Should Fintech Brands Invest in Influencer Marketing?

 Due diligence is vital for any fintech company that is planning to step into influencer marketing.
-All influencers and brands, regardless of their industry and niche, are subjected to FTC or Federal Trade Commission regulations.
-However, financial services companies have to follow the rules that are set forth by FINRA or the Financial Industry Regulatory Authority.
+All influencers and brands, regardless of their industry and niche, are subjected to Federal (FTC) regulations.
+However, financial services companies have to follow the rules that are set forth by the Financial Industry Regulatory Authority (FINRA).
 Many national advertising laws require their posts to declare that they are #sponsored or an #ad.

 Examples of Fintech solutions with an influencer-led approach

-The surge in fin-influencer posts over the past few months has showcased that the fintech industry has doubled down on the $15 billion influencer marketing sector.
+The surge in influencer posts over the past few months has showcased that the fintech industry has doubled down on the $15 billion influencer marketing sector.

 Upstox offers among the best market trading apps in the marketplace.
-They implemented influencer marketing strategies across YouTube as they aimed to boost their growth.
-They collaborated with leading influencers in the financial sector and showcased the features of their app through visually appealing videos.
+Confluencr implemented an influencer marketing strategy for Upstox across YouTube as they aimed to boost their growth.
+We collaborated with leading influencers in the financial sector and showcased the features of their app through visually appealing videos.

 Revolut aims at employing influencers for specialized campaigns with carefully selected partners and a focus on competition incentives and referrals.